Maya-Claveau/pp5-kosmo-creations/README.md

 <img src="" width="800">

-My last portfolio project for Code Institute is here.
+The 5th portfolio project for Code Institute is here.
 It is a E-commerce web application, click [Here]() to have a look.

 ## **Purpose of the site**